-Kayak Essential and Roll & Rescue Classes
+Kayak Essentials and Rolls & Rescues Classes

-Class and Demo Information
+Class and Kayak Discovery Information

 Learn basic paddling skills, bracing strokes, rolls and rescues from our American Canoe Association-certified instructors.
 Kayaking in waves or rapids is serious business, so you need to know the proper techniques and use the necessary equipment to keep you and your group safe.
 Those who complete the class may join a summer student outing.
 We offer:

 Kayak Essentials: Comprehensive class for people who have not had prior kayak skills instruction.
 Each of the four three-hour sessions is split between classroom and pool.
 Focus is on skill development and safety, including wet exits, bow rescues, basic strokes, bracing, solo and assisted rescues.

 Rolls & Rescues: Participants must first complete the Kayak Essentials class or have equivalent training approved by the instructor.
 This class teaches a variety of boat re-entry or rescue techniques and Eskimo roll skills.
 Rolls and Rescues Outline.

 Student Outing: NEWP caps off its indoor class season with an opportunity to practice your new skills on "real" water the first weekend in June!
 These events are for participants in NEWP classes in the current year and all other current club members.
 We offer both a whitewater outing and a coastal outing (on Lake Michigan).
 Student outing details